mbmccormick/mbmccormick.github.io/_posts/2012-01-03-import-legacy-mbox-files-into-gmail.md

  [5]: http://en.wikipedia.org/wiki/Mbox
  [6]: http://en.wikipedia.org/wiki/Mork_(file_format)

 After some research, I found a useful utility called [IMAP Upload][7] that allowed us to import these mbox files to Gmail by reading the mbox file and uploading each message to the email server using IMAP.
 IMAP Upload is a small [Python][8] script and is extremely easy to use.
 The following command will upload email messages from the "Inbox" mbox file to Gmail and label these messages with "Imported".
-You will need to created this label before running this command in order for it to work properly.
+You will need to create this label before running this command in order for it to work properly.

  [7]: http://imap-upload.sourceforge.net/
  [8]: http://python.org/